whitneyburton/portfolios/students/1803-back/justine-troyke/2mod.md

-  -Paired with Mod 1 students on coding and coping with stress/Turing life -Participated and substitute lead the Machine Learning Posse -Won a spot as one of the Top 8 Turing Talks -Participated in Aloha Friday with chutzpah.
+  -Paired with Mod 1 students on coding and coping with stress/Turing life -Participated and substitute lead the Machine Learning Posse -Won a spot as one of the Top 8 Turing Talks -Played(and won) in the Staff Vs. Student Basketball game -Participated in Aloha Friday with chutzpah.

 What would you like to do to contribute next module?